enbyspiders/enbyspiders/README.md

 ### Hi there~ 🕷

+Do the bone grinders of eternal punishment please you?
+Do you savour the hot domination of being enveloped by the many spiders???
+Do you like AutoHotkey?!??!?!

+Then you've come to the right place.

 * 🖲  Find my games at [voec.itch.io](https://voec.itch.io/)
 * 🚂 And [Glorious Trainwrecks](https://www.glorioustrainwrecks.com/games/*/pferd-am-herd)
 * 🍃 Pronouns: they/them